4d/docs/docs/FormObjects/properties_Display.md

 ## Picture Format

 Picture formats control how pictures appear when displayed or printed.
 For data entry, the user always enters pictures by pasting them from the Clipboard or by drag and drop, regardless of the display format.
-Picture formats available in the Picture Format list of the Property List (“Display” theme).

 The truncation and scaling options do not affect the picture itself.
 The contents of a Picture field are always saved.
 Only the display on the particular form is affected by the picture display format.

 ### Scaled to fit

+`JSON grammar: "scaled"`

-The Scaled to fit format causes 4D to resize the picture to fit the dimensions of the field area.
+The **Scaled to fit** format causes 4D to resize the picture to fit the dimensions of the area.

 ![](assets/en/FormObjects/property_pictureFormat_ScaledToFit.png)

 ### Truncated (centered and non-centered)

+`JSON grammar: "truncatedCenter" / "truncated"`

-The Truncated (centered) format causes 4D to center the picture in the field and crop any portion that does not fit within the field area.
+The **Truncated (centered)** format causes 4D to center the picture in the area and crop any portion that does not fit within the area.
 4D crops equally from each edge and from the top and bottom.

-The Truncated (non-centered) format causes 4D to place the upper-left corner of the picture in the upper-left corner of the field and crop any portion that does not fit within the field area.
+The **Truncated (non-centered)** format causes 4D to place the upper-left corner of the picture in the upper-left corner of the area and crop any portion that does not fit within the area.
 4D crops from the right and bottom.

->When the picture format is Truncated (non-centered), it is possible to add scroll bars to the field or variable area.
+>When the picture format is **Truncated (non-centered)**, it is possible to add scroll bars to the input area.

 ![](assets/en/FormObjects/property_pictureFormat_Truncated.png)

 ### Scaled to fit (proportional) and Scaled to fit centered (proportional)

+`JSON grammar: "proportionalTopLeft" / "proportionalCenter"`

-When you use Scaled to fit (proportional), the picture is reduced proportionally on all sides to fit the area created for the picture.
-The Scaled to fit centered (proportional) option does the same, but centers the picture in the picture area.
+When you use **Scaled to fit (proportional)**, the picture is reduced proportionally on all sides to fit the area created for the picture.
+The **Scaled to fit centered (proportional)** option does the same, but centers the picture in the picture area.

 If the picture is smaller than the area set in the form, it will not be modified.
 If the picture is bigger than the area set in the form, it is proportionally reduced.
 Since it is proportionally reduced, the picture will not appear distorted.

-If you have applied the Scaled to fit centered (proportional) format, the picture is also centered in the field area:
+If you have applied the **Scaled to fit centered (proportional)** format, the picture is also centered in the area:

 ![](assets/en/FormObjects/property_pictureFormat_ScaledProportional.png)

 ### On Background

-On Background makes the picture transparent.
+**On Background** makes the picture transparent.
 Any objects placed behind the graphic such as fields or variables are visible through the graphic.

 ![](assets/en/FormObjects/property_pictureFormat_OnBackground.png)

->If you are printing pictures with the On Background format, they will be printed as bitmaps.
+>If you are printing pictures with the **On Background** format, they will be printed as bitmaps.

 When a Picture field is in this format, the user can move the picture around the inside of the Picture field by dragging it.
 4D remembers the object’s position on the background.
-The figure below shows a form that includes a picture with the On Background format.
+The figure below shows a form that includes a picture with the **On Background** format.

 ### Replicated

 `JSON grammar: "tiled"`

-When the area that contains a picture with the Replicated format is enlarged, the picture is not deformed but is replicated as many times as necessary in order to fill the area entirely.
+When the area that contains a picture with the **Replicated** format is enlarged, the picture is not deformed but is replicated as many times as necessary in order to fill the area entirely.

 ![](assets/en/FormObjects/property_pictureFormat_Replicated.png)